Structure and Curriculum

 A4: Foundations of Quantitative Methods

 The A4 module group serves to introduce essential quantitative methods in Information Systems studies.
-The module group includes courses in mathematics, statistics, decision theory and operations research.
+The module group includes courses in mathematics, statistics, and operations research.

 A5: Contextual Studies